mfaani/mfaani/content/posts/swift/the-power-and-expressiveness-of-swift-ranges.md

 ## Any last words?

 - Often usage of ranges can be difficult.
 Because you might need to convert a `Range` into `ClosedRange` or vice versa and it's not very straightforward.
 - You might have to handle bounds.
 Example `0...array.count - 1` when the array is empty will result in a range that creates `0...-1` which results in a crash/error.
 Or you might have a left and right range where you range shrinks every time, this could lead to  a range of 0, 1, or often negative.
 So you have to be considerate of all those.
+As a result you must always have **safety checks** in your ranges, otherwise your app will crash.
 - There's another range type that we didn't discuss.
 See [unboundedrange](https://developer.apple.com/documentation/swift/unboundedrange_/)